sb1234/Samples/src/pythonCodeSamples/README.md

 # About
-This is a simple code sample that connects to a Redis DB and interacts with provided data.
+This is a simple code sample that connects to a Redis DB and interacts with provided data from a json file.

-# Instalation Notes
+# Installation Notes
 Will need to have python3 or earlier installed
 Also there is an .env file accessed by load_dotenv